Madikwe Game Reserve, South Africa

 There are 10 glass-fronted tented suites, they have en-suite bathrooms and private sitting areas.

-Madikwe Hills only accepts children from ages 12 onwards.
+Madikwe Hills only accepts children from ages 10 upwards.
 If you are traveling with young children then Little Madikwe Hills, the nearby sister property, is an exclusive use option ideal for families with young children.

 Facilities at the lodge include a lounge with a bar and deck overlooking the waterhole, library, dining room, boma, plunge pools, a small swimming pool, gym and a spa offering a range of African inspired treatments using a fusion of ancient healing tradition, philosophies and rituals.